bharathvaj-ganesan/bharathvaj.com/src/pages/about.md

 title: "👋 About Me"
 ---

-I'm a **software engineer** with 6+ years of experience, passionate about building purposeful products with strong technical depth.
-I graduated in **Computer Science Engineering** and have always been driven by a deep curiosity about how software systems work — a mindset that continues to drive me today.
+Ever since I wrote my first "Hello World," I've been hooked on understanding how software really works.
+That curiosity led me to a degree in Computer Science Engineering, and over the past 7+ years, it’s evolved into a passion for building purposeful, technically robust products.

+Today, I’m a **Senior Lead Software Engineer at Chargebee**, where I lead AI initiatives — from building intelligent agents to crafting internal tools that supercharge engineering and business productivity.

 ---

-### 💼 Current Role
-I'm currently a **Lead Software Engineer at Chargebee**, leading AI initiatives such as:
-- 🤖 **AI Agents**
-- 🧠 **Copilot experiences**
-- 🛠️ Internal AI tools to improve engineering and business productivity

----

 ### 🛠️ Technical & Leadership Experience
-Over the last **6+ years**, I’ve worked across:
+Over the last **7+ years**, I’ve worked across:
 - 🌱 Early-stage startups
 - 🏢 Large-scale enterprise environments
 - 🏗️ Built next-gen web apps from scratch